-uBid operates a leading online auction marketplace offering products to both consumers and businesses. uBid provides a unique shopping experience by offering buyers the opportunity to set their own prices on popular, brand name products at significant discounts to prices found through traditional channels. uBid's online auctions provide suppliers with an efficient and economical channel for maximizing revenue on their merchandise while at the same time moving excess or unique products and provide consumers and businesses with a convenient method for obtaining this merchandise at substantial savings. uBid's auctions currently feature a rotating selection of brand name computers, consumer electronics, housewares, sporting goods and memorabilia, and jewelry which typically sell at significant discounts to prices at traditional retailers. uBid runs auctions 24 hours a day, seven days a week, currently offering on average over 6,700 items in each of its daily auctions.
+uBid operates a leading online auction marketplace offering products to both consumers and businesses. uBid provides a unique shopping experience by offering buyers the opportunity to set their own prices on popular, brand name products at significant discounts to prices found through traditional channels. uBid's online auctions provide suppliers with an efficient and economical channel for maximizing revenue on their merchandise while at the same time moving excess or unique products and provide consumers and businesses with a convenient method for obtaining this merchandise at substantial savings. uBid's auctions currently feature a rotating selection of brand name computers, consumer electronics, housewares, sporting goods and memorabilia, jewelry and gifts, home improvement, appliances, clothing and apparel, home and leisure, travel and events, and arts which typically sell at significant discounts to prices at traditional retailers. uBid runs auctions 24 hours a day, seven days a week, currently offering on average over 6,700 items in each of its daily auctions.
 From uBid's first auction in December 1997 through December 31, 1999, uBid has auctioned over 1,699,000 merchandise units, registered over 1,030,000 users and recorded more than 135 million visits to its Website.